skillrepos/ai-sdlc/labs.md

 <br><br>

 11. After this runs, you should see an answer in the chat screen similar to what's shown in the screenshot below.
-Notice that it includes not only text explanations, but also the changed code.
 If you scroll down, you'll likely see a summary of the changes needed.

 <br>